Our clinical research staff are highly skilled professionals who ensure that all studies are carried out safely and efficiently.

 We follow strict safety and quality guidelines, including the International Conference on Harmonisation Good Clinical Practice (ICH-GCP) guidelines and the EU directive.

-Seven research leads support the unit, some of whom are also principal investigators on their own research projects in areas including:
+In addition, six research leads – who are also practising clinicians - support the R&D unit, some of whom are also principal investigators on their own research projects.
+Their respective lead areas are:

 Research is about generating new knowledge in areas where there’s no knowledge or very limited knowledge available.
 It can be designed in many different ways, according to what it’s trying to find out.